bachmeil/betterr/README.md

 # Speed

 You might expect this to be slow.
-After all, you're running interpreted R code, which defeats the purpose of using R. The short answer is that it's unlikely to be slow and it's unlikely to defeat the purpose of using R. The long answer [can be found here](https://bachmeil.github.io/betterr/efficiency.html).
+After all, you're running interpreted R code, which defeats the purpose of using D. The short answer is that it's unlikely to be slow and it doesn't defeat the purpose of using D. The long answer [can be found here](https://bachmeil.github.io/betterr/efficiency.html).